danchoi/poddb_client/README.markdown

 * Ruby 1.9.x
 * wget
 * curl
-* mplayer or another media player
+* mplayer, iTunes, or other media player

 To install Ruby 1.9.2, I recommend using the [RVM Version Manager][rvm].